geekidharsh/AdvanceResponsiveWebsite/README.md

 @geekidharsh

 ###Commit sessions:
-Added a bunch of bootstrap frameworks, I used them mainly to take references while development.
+Added a bunch of bootstrap frameworks.
+These are mainly useful while taking references in development.
 This section is updated manually by the origin master